Keinta15/Magisk-iOS-Emoji/README.md

 - Reported working by user mrjshzk on Redmi Note 10 Pro (A13/AOSP)
 - Reported working by user phlexian on S22Ultra (OneUI 5.0 - S908B)
 - Reported working by user GDPlayer on Samsung Galaxy A02

-## Troubleshooting
-If it doesn't work delete all files under /data/font/files/(Random folder name)